TheGooner93/thearsenaladdict/README.md

 # thearsenaladdict

-Web app to view football mathc fixtures, across all leagues, for Arsenal FC.
+Web app to view football match fixtures, across all leagues, for Arsenal FC.
 Implemented using the MERN stack.

 ## Pre-requisites